agile-lab-dev/witboost-snowflake-specific-provisioner/README.md

 - open the project in IntelliJ
   - accept the "load sbt project" notification on the bottom right corner
   - click on "reload all sbt project" button on the top right window
-  - in the package it.agilelab.datamesh.specificprovisioner.server
+  - in the package it.agilelab.datamesh.snowflakespecificprovisioner.server
     - run the server Main class (by IntelliJ) (see # Run the app)
     - verify that some logs are printed on the Main window in IntelliJ